vmware/pmd-next-gen/README.md

 `ListenUnixSocket=`

 A boolean.
 Specifies whether the server would listen on a unix domain socket `/run/pmwebd/pmwebd.sock`.
-Defaults to true.
+Defaults to `true`.

-Note that when both `ListenUnixSocket=` and `Listen=` is enabled, server listens on the unix domain socket by default.
+Note that when both `ListenUnixSocket=` and `Listen=` are enabled, server listens on the unix domain socket by default.
  ```bash
 ❯ sudo cat /etc/pm-web/pmweb.toml
 [System]